XForYouX/PPSSPP-Android/README.md

 No BIOS file required to play, PPSSPP is an "HLE" emulator.
 Default settings balance good compatibility and speed.

-To contribute, see [the development page](https://www.ppsspp.org/docs/development/).
-Help testing, investigating, or fixing is always welcome.
-See [the list of issues](https://github.com/hrydgard/ppsspp/issues).

-For the latest source code, see [our GitHub page](https://github.com/hrydgard/ppsspp).
+For the latest official source code, see [our GitHub page](https://github.com/hrydgard/ppsspp).

 For documentation of all kinds (usage, reference, development), see the [documentation on the main website](https://www.ppsspp.org/docs)